backlineint/real-world/hexo/source/Todo/index.md

 * Try to set up composer Drupal install.

 Notes:
 * Until supporting drupal codebase exists, create supporting gists for code samples.
+* Note: Initial cover images should be the towns from the real world seasons.